-The research of the group „Fiber Spectroscopic Sensors" focuses on the development of miniaturized, fiber- and cavity-based Raman sensors and their interdisciplinary application in environmental, pharmaceutical and biomedical areas.
+The research of the group „Fiber Spectroscopic Sensing” focuses on the development of miniaturized, fiber- and cavity-based Raman sensors and their interdisciplinary application in environmental, pharmaceutical and biomedical areas.

-We exploit the high chemical selectivity of Raman spectroscopy for the identification and quantification of biogenic gases, drugs and biomolecules in complex samples.
-The development of novel micro-structured hollow-core fibers (e.g. for guidance in the deep-UV) and optical cavities provides us high signal enhancements.
-Thus, it enables us to monitor minimal sample concentrations onsite in small sample volumes with high selectivity and sensitivity.
+The team exploits the high chemical selectivity of Raman spectroscopy for the identification and quantification of biogenic gases, drugs and biomolecules in complex samples.
+The development of novel micro-structured hollow-core fibers (e.g. for guidance in the deep-UV) and optical cavities provides high signal enhancements.
+Thus, monitoring minimal sample concentrations onsite in small sample volumes with high selectivity and sensitivity is achieved.

-Our research regarding tailor-made optical sensors is closely connected to the interdisciplinary application in various environmental and life science topics.
-This interdisciplinary research is done in close cooperation with partners from CRC AquaDiva and the Jena university hospital.
+The research regarding tailor-made optical sensors is closely connected to the interdisciplinary application in various environmental and life science topics.
+This interdisciplinary research is done in close cooperation with partners from CRC AquaDiva and the university hospital.